silkthyme/silkthyme/README.md

 I'm a 3rd year undergrad at UC Davis majoring in CS and minoring in math.

 I do web development on [Pinnacle](http://pinnacle.us.org/).
 I'm the editor for WiCS at Davis.
 I work on the controls subsystem for [UCD's Hyperloop team](https://www.davishyperloop.com/) (in 2018, the team went to compete at the SpaceX HQ.
-What I wouldn't give to see Of Course I Still Love You in person).
+What I wouldn't give to see Of Course I Still Love You in person😩).

 I was an SDE intern at Amazon in the summers of my freshman and sophomore years, where I worked with cool people who were skilled at both coding and [social deduction](https://proavalonbetatesting.herokuapp.com/).
 I built a new microservice to help fight seller fraud!